rmbolger/Posh-ACME/docs/Plugins/Zonomi.md

 This plugin works against the [Zonomi DNS](https://zonomi.com) provider.
 It is assumed that you have already setup an account and created the DNS zone(s) you will be working against.

+!!! note
-*NOTE: The API Zonomi uses is also used by other providers such as [RimuHosting](https://rimuhosting.com/).
-This plugin is compatible with those as well.*
+    The API Zonomi uses is also used by other providers such as [RimuHosting](https://rimuhosting.com/).
+This plugin is compatible with those as well.

 ## Setup